Defining A Sundog Or Parhelion And How It Occurs

 A sundog (also known as a parhelion or mock sun) is a bright optical phenomenon that occurs near the horizon to the left and/or right side of the sun at a radius of 22 degrees.

-It is caused by sunlight being refracted by six-sided (hexagon-shaped) ice crystals in high-altitude Cirrus clouds with their primary axis vertically orientated.
+It is caused by sunlight being refracted by six-sided (hexagon-shaped) ice crystals in high-altitude cirrus clouds with their primary axis vertically orientated.

 A sundog (sun dog) is officially known as a parhelion but is also referred to as a mock sun.